Self-care approaches compared: Find what works for you

 Reactive: repairs acute depletion

-Reactive self-care restores capacity after depletion – intensive rest, therapy, major life adjustments, medical intervention.
-It is necessary but exhausting because you are starting from a deficit.
+Reactive self-care restores capacity after depletion through intensive rest, therapy, major life adjustments, or medical intervention.
+It is necessary but exhausting, because you are starting from a deficit.

-The research is clear: preventive self-care is more effective and less costly than reactive self-care [1].
+The practical logic is hard to argue with: preventing a crash is generally cheaper, in time and energy, than recovering from one.
 Yet people almost always invest too late.
 You skip preventive physical self-care until you burn out, then take emergency medical leave.
 You skip preventive emotional self-care until you need crisis therapy.
 You skip preventive social self-care until isolation forces you to rebuild.

-The Self-Care Matching Matrix recommends: Invest heavily in preventive self-care in whichever dimensions match your highest-stress areas.
+The Self-Care Matching Matrix recommends a clear priority: invest heavily in preventive self-care in whichever dimensions match your highest-stress areas.
 For high-stress roles, this usually means preventive physical self-care (sleep, movement, nutrition) and preventive spiritual self-care (regular connection to purpose).

 Active vs. passive self-care: Different recovery modes

-Active self-care involves engagement – exercise, learning, projects, social time, creative work.
-It builds capacity and creates forward momentum.
+Active self-care involves engagement: exercise, learning, projects, social time, creative work.
+Active self-care builds capacity and creates forward momentum.

-Passive self-care involves rest – sleep, stillness, meditation, doing nothing.
-It allows recovery and prevents the momentum-only spiral that burns people out.
+Passive self-care involves rest: sleep, stillness, meditation, doing nothing.
+Passive self-care allows recovery and prevents the momentum-only spiral that burns people out.

 Most high-performers naturally gravitate toward active self-care because it produces visible results.
 Passive self-care feels like lost productivity.
 Both are necessary.
 Active self-care without passive self-care leads to exhaustion.
 Passive self-care without active self-care leads to stagnation.